-169 Exhibit 7 (Aron Rebuttal) at 14, citing Exhibit 54 Roycroft Testimony at 18-19.
+168 Exhibit 7 (Aron Rebuttal) at 14, citing Exhibit 54 Roycroft Testimony at pp. 18-19.

-170 Exhibit 54, TURN/Roycroft June 1 Testimony, at 8); see also fn.
-[165] above.
+169 Exhibit 54, TURN/Roycroft June 1 Testimony, at 8); see also fn.
+[155] above.

-171 Id. at 47-48.
+170 Id. at 47-48.

-172 See Consolidated Opening Brief, at 24 ("Consolidated has substantially overbuilt Frontier's Elk Grove exchange, which is the most significant service area of Frontier's legacy operations.
-Consolidated has also deployed significant facilities in AT&T's service territory in a small fraction of telephone service, perhaps 1-2% of the 15 million total wireline connections in California, and many of Sonic's customers are not "overbuilds" per se, but serviced over resold UNE loops.173 While relatively insignificant in terms of market share, the question of whether new, facilities-based wireline companies can enter the market is a significant one, as it constitutes a test of the pro-competitive theory behind the 1996 Telecommunications Act and the URF decisions.
+171 See Consolidated Opening Brief, at 24 ("Consolidated has substantially overbuilt Frontier's Elk Grove exchange, which is the most significant service area of Frontier's legacy operations.
+Consolidated has also deployed significant facilities in AT&T's service territory in Sacramento").
+We understand that some or all of this overbuild may be designed to reach specific business customers, rather than residential end-users.

+$^{^{172}}$ We note that our use of aggregated regional markets for concentration will mute the impact of these carriers.
+Echoing Dr. Selwyn's argument that each address is its own market "where fixed infrastructure is involved" (fn.
+[140], supra), a carrier like Webpass may be a significant competitor for subscriptions in a high-rise in San Francisco while offering no competition for question of whether new, facilities-based wireline companies can enter the market is a significant one, as it constitutes a test of the pro-competitive theory behind the 1996 Telecommunications Act and the URF decisions.